UK lawmaker: Zaghari-Ratcliffe at airport to leave Iran | Politics

 - United Kingdom

-British-Iranian dual national Nazanin Zaghari-Ratcliffe, who has been detained in Iran for nearly six years, is at Tehran's airport to leave the country, a UK lawmaker said Wednesday.
+Nazanin Zaghari-Ratcliffe, a British-Iranian dual national who has been detained in Iran for nearly six years, is at Tehran's airport preparing to leave the country, a UK lawmaker said Wednesday.
+Iranian state media reported that Britain had “settled a long-overdue debt” of $530 million.

-Zaghari-Ratcliffe was given back her British passport over the weekend, raising hopes that her long ordeal was coming to a close.
+Press TV later said that another British-Iranian dual national, Anoush Ashoori, had been allowed to travel to the airport with Zaghari-Ratcliffe.
+Ashoori was detained in Tehran in August 2017.
+He had been sentenced to 12 years in prison for alleged ties to the Israeli Mossad intelligence agency, something long denied by his supporters and family.

+A lawyer representing Zaghari-Ratcliffe in Tehran couldn't be immediately reached for comment.

-British Prime Minister Boris Johnson had confirmed earlier that a negotiating team was at work in Tehran to free Zaghari-Ratcliffe.
-Johnson's comments were made on a visit to the Middle East.
-But family members had been wary, having often had their hopes dashed at the last moment.
+British Prime Minister Boris Johnson, who is visiting the Middle East, had confirmed earlier that a negotiating team was at work in Tehran to free Zaghari-Ratcliffe.

-Zaghari-Ratcliffe served five years in prison after being taken into custody at Tehran's airport in April 2016.
-She was later convicted of plotting the overthrow of Iran's government, a charge that she, her supporters, and rights groups deny.

-She has been held under house arrest and unable to leave the country since her release.
+Zaghari-Ratcliffe served five years in prison.
+She was later convicted of plotting the overthrow of Iran's government, a charge that she, her supporters and rights groups deny.
+She had been held under house arrest and unable to leave the country since her release from prison.

+While employed at the Thomson Reuters Foundation, the charitable arm of the news agency, she was taken into custody at Tehran's airport in April 2016 as she was returning home to Britain after visiting family.

+Rights groups accuse Iran of holding dual-nationals as bargaining chips for money or influence in negotiations with the West, something Tehran denies.
+Iran doesn't recognise dual nationalities, so detainees like Zaghari-Ratcliffe can't receive consular assistance.
+A UN panel has criticised what it describes as “an emerging pattern involving the arbitrary deprivation of liberty of dual nationals” in Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)